How Hyperscale Architecture Can Achieve Big Data Scalability

 Hotspots are essentially short, uninteresting methods that are called with excessive frequency.
 Because the amount of time added to each instrumented method is fixed, even with an extremely low footprint of 250 ns per method, this can add up and create a “hotspot” for response time overhead.
 By dynamically monitoring the execution time of all methods, AppInternals is quickly able to identify those methods that are called many times but have a very short execution time.
 If a method meets these (and other) criteria that ensure it is an unlikely candidate for optimization, it is automatically disabled for monitoring.
 Over time, these expensive methods are completely eliminated from the monitoring.
 Although there are typically only a few hotspot methods in an application (even in very large applications), our testing shows that disabling monitoring of these few methods dramatically reduces instrumentation overhead.
 AppInternals keeps a record of all hotspot methods in an easy to access directory for visibility.

 This is how AppInternals can capture a call stack that is virtually unbounded—reaching even thousand of levels deep into user code.
+Open tracing spans are seamlessly integrated into our call stacks, and transactions are stitched end-to-end across all tiers, delivering the most complete distributed tracing in the industry.

 Efficient data transfer, storage and retrieval